 Causes of Apple Scab

 The fungus that causes apple scab (Venturia inaequalis) overwinters in diseased leaves on the ground.
 In the spring, the fungus in the leaves produces spores and releases them into the air.
 The spores are then carried by wind, rain, or irrigation to growing tips, leaves, flowers, or developing fruit on the same tree or of nearby trees.

-When the spores land on a wet surface, and the temperature is around 70 degrees F, they will germinate and start a new, secondary infection.
+When the spores land on a wet surface, and the temperature is around 70 degrees Fahrenheit, they will germinate and start a new, secondary infection.
 However, the spores require several hours of moisture to do this.